codemongerr/listingapp/README.md

 # User Management App

 Single page app build using Laravel framework.
-Back-End is powered by REST API with Oauth2 for aithentication and Front-End is fully powered by ReactJs.
+Back-End is powered by REST API with Oauth2 for authentication and Front-End is fully powered by ReactJS.

 ## Setting up project